Case: Fact-based marketing in e-commerce

 ‘Since we wanted to reach specific target groups with personalised offers, we felt the need to make selections that are way more advanced’

 Therefore, a Central Marketing Database was started, in conjunction with Crystalloids, where all data relating to customers, purchases, online behaviour and campaign results could be recorded.
-The result is a 3600 view of each customer, with which purchase behaviour can be analysed and predicted.
-This Central Marketing Database was created in the Cloud on the Amazon Web Services (AWS) platform and meant that data from a system like Magento is available to marketers in real-time via a link to standard APIs.
+The result is a 360-degree view of each customer, with which purchase behaviour can be analysed and predicted.
+This Central Marketing Database was created in the Cloud on the AWS platform and meant that data from a system like Magento is available to marketers in real-time via a link to standard APIs.
 Fritjof Haalboom: ‘This enables us to adjust campaigns immediately, based on the results.
 If we launch a promotion that involves a discount coupon we can immediately see how this will affect our turnover.
 We can also compare different variants of that promotion.’

 ‘Using a Central Marketing Database enables us to adjust campaigns immediately, based on the results.’